-- 1.14 The tripartite arrangement remains in place and is now responsible for the ongoing management of the site.
+1.13 In addition, Mold Town Council recruited a pool of volunteers who have done vital work in researching the history of Bailey Hill.
+Other volunteers have also helped to keep the Centre open, support events and deliver guided walks.
+Future arrangements 1.14 The tripartite arrangement remains in place and is now responsible for the ongoing management of the site.
 Flintshire County Council remains the landowner and is responsible for the day-to-day maintenance of the site as a whole.
 Mold Town Council operate the Centre on site and support volunteers and events on the site.
 The Friends of Bailey Hill are providing additional services to further enhance the appearance of the site, improve biodiversity and liaise with local people.
-A detailed management and maintenance plan is in place to define the roles of the three partners which is currently being refreshed. - 1.15 The site has now been awarded the annual Green Flag award three times by the awarding body.
+A detailed management and maintenance plan is in place to define the roles of the three partners which is currently being refreshed.
+1.15 The site has now been awarded the annual Green Flag award three times by the awarding body.
 It is a condition of the Lottery funding that this status is retained for seven consecutive years.
 1.16 The site is now host to a weekly Men's Sheds project which supports men who might otherwise face isolation and loneliness.
 A number of youth organisations are also keen to use the site on a regular basis as an accessible and safe "wild" green space.
 1.17 No further major projects are planned for Bailey Hill once the play area investment has been completed.
 The Friends will continue to improve the quality of the garden environment and biodiversity on site and the site will be marketed by the Town and County Councils as a resource for local people and visitors.

 2.00 RESOURCE IMPLICATIONS 2.01 The Centre, even once the income from residential and community lettings has been considered, runs at a deficit each year and will always do so.
 At present, Mold Town Council have been bearing this cost.
 The tripartite partnership will need to review the operation of the Centre and more fairly distribute the operation and costs of the Centre between them in line with the original concept for the site.

 2.02 The costs arising from the arrangement cannot be quantified at this stage but are likely to be sufficiently small as to be able to be absorbed within the Enterprise and Regeneration service budget.

-3.00 IMPACT ASSESSMENT AN ID RISK MANAGEMENT 3.01 Ways of Working (Sustaina able Development) Principles Impact Long-term Prevention Integration Collaboration Involvement This project was conceived in line with these principles.
-It has been a community-led project with close involvement from local stakeholders throughout.
-The project has been working towards long terms solutions to improving a problematic and underused urban site and creating a valued community resource.
-Well-being Goals Impact Prosperous Wales The site has the potential to play a role in Resilient Wales supporting footfall in the town centre.
-It is a Healthier Wales valuable resource for informal recreation in More equal Wales the town and now is well-used by local people.
-Cohesive Wales It is also a valuable education and cultural Vibrant Wales resource with most local schools having used it Globally responsible Wales at least once.
-A number of groups use the site for well-being activities.
+IMPACT ASSESSMENT AND RISK MANAGEMENT 3.00 3.01 Ways of Working (Sustainable Development) Principles Impact Long-term This project was conceived in line with these principles.
+It has been a community-led project Prevention with close involvement from local stakeholders Integration throughout.
+The project has been working towards Collaboration long terms solutions to improving a problematic Involvement and underused urban site and creating a valued community resource.
+Well-being Goals Impact Prosperous Wales The site has the potential to play a role in supporting footfall in the town centre.
+It is a Resilient Wales valuable resource for informal recreation in Healthier Wales the town and now is well-used by local people.
+More equal Wales It is also a valuable education and cultural Cohesive Wales resource with most local schools having used it Vibrant Wales at least once.
+A number of groups use the site Globally responsible Wales for well-being activities.
 The site is also being improved as a biodiversity resource in an urban area.

-Risk management The state of

-Risk Mitigation

-Costs of operating the Centre The tripartite relationship will lot to minimise and fairly apportion costs between the partners.
+Risk management Mitigation Risk The tripartite relationship will look Costs of operating the Centre to minimise and fairly apportion costs between the partners.